Work With Us: Councils and Public Bodies

 The public sector can provide brilliant opportunities for community energy schemes.
 There are a large number of freehold properties to potentially use, these are long-term assets and tend to be low risk.

-Community energy projects can save the public sector considerable sums of money, generate considerable benefit to the community and build a vibrant community enterprise sector tackling climate change.
-Key benefits include:
+Community energy projects can save the public sector considerable sums of money by raising the funds themselves to put renewable technology on public buildings/land.
+They generate considerable benefit to the community and build a vibrant community enterprise sector tackling climate change.

 Hosting community-owned infrastructure

 Public buildings can host community-owned infrastructure.
 For example, Edinburgh Community Solar Co-operative has installed solar panels on schools, community centres and leisure centres across the city.
-The panels are entirely managed by the energy co-operative and the public buildings benefit from a reduced rate of electricity: they are estimated to have saved Edinburgh Council more than £1 million since the establishment of the co-op in 2007.
+The panels are entirely managed by the energy co-operative and the building owners benefit from a reduced rate of electricity: they are estimated to have saved City of Edinburgh Council more than £500,000 since they started generating power in 2016.

-Reading Community Energy Society work across a hybrid of publicly and privately owned sites: they have installed solar arrays on the local library and are working with the council to install on the bus depot, but have also worked closely with Reading University and three churches.
+Energise South work across a hybrid of publicly and privately owned sites: they have installed solar arrays on several schools and community centres on the Sussex coast, but also have installations on business units and a church hall.

 Direct involvement in the energy society